H4mid2019/go_message_dispatcher/README.md

 # Automated Message Sending System

-A production-ready Golang service that automatically sends SMS messages from a PostgreSQL queue with Redis caching and REST API controls.
+A Golang service that automatically sends SMS messages from a PostgreSQL queue with Redis caching and REST API controls.

+_*Some of documentation has been written by LLM.*_

-## 🏗️ Architecture Overview
+## Architecture Overview

 This system implements a background message processor that: